Greek Mythology Books Guides Ancient Greece

-stories ever told.
+influential stories ever told.
 From the first millennium BC until

 today, the myths have been repeated in an inexhaustible series of

 variations and reinterpretations.
 They can be found in the latest

 movies and television shows and in software for interactive

 This book combines a retelling of Greek myths with a

-their relevance to Greek religion and society, and their
+themes, their relevance to Greek religion and society,

-and specially commissioned drawings, this will be an essential book for
+features, and specially commissioned drawings, this will be an

-and artistic sources for Greek myths, and their contexts, such
+artistic sources for Greek myths, and their contexts,

 - "Myths of Origin" includes stories about the